EmbedJournal/embedjournal/_posts/2013-04-21-hello-world.md

 tags: [ "Intro" ]
 ---

-{% include image.html src="hello-world.jpg" caption="yet another hello world" %}
+There is always a convention, and I don't plan on violating any today.

+{% render_code hello-world.c lang:c %}

-There you go! the age old thing to start off anything with.
-I don't plan on violating any conventions today.
+There you go! the age old thing to start off anything with - a hello world.

 Welcome to EmbedJournal! a tech blog on embedded systems, Linux, and ofcourse some random electronics.